Wood floor planks with visible scratch marks, how to repair a scratch in hardwood floor

 How to Repair a Scratch in Hardwood Floor (Without Refinishing)

-Hardwood scratches range from "wipe with a walnut" to "needs filler" — and almost none require refinishing.
+Hardwood scratches range from "wipe with a walnut" to "needs filler", and almost none require refinishing.
 Match your scratch to the right fix.

 First, Identify Your Scratch Depth

-There are three categories.
+Three categories.
 The right fix depends on which you have.

 Surface scratch